CHT 002 - Conjugate heat transfer

 p

-.- In Targets, select the water volume
+.- As Target, select the water region.

 - Add temperature field output